OpenEnergyDashboard/DesignDocs/website/website.md

 ### Map data

-Create the needed maps.
+#### Create the needed maps

 This was done once and then reused.

 - I used a LibreOffice Drawing document to do this.
 It is a simple, stylized map.
 Note I used the grid to create a box that was 9x15 (width x height).
 The OED map system places a 300x500 grid on the uploaded map.
 Thus, having an aspect ratio of 3:5 makes it fit without any whitespace.
 I placed the building on the map and inside the box.
 I then make the box white and sent it to the back (behind the buildings).
 I then selected the box and buildings and placed in a group (it seemed I needed select(?) buildings first but not sure why).
 I selected the group, File→export, choose png and click for selection for save, then it automatically gave the size as 4.5”x7.5” (3:5 ratio) so just used it.
-The final file is with the other web page info in campus.png and campus.odg.
+The final file is campus.png and campus.odg.
 You see the while box when you open the PNG with dark mode but not in OED.
 - Now create the 30 degree rotated map.
 Select the group, Format -> Position and Size, then click the Rotation tab and set the angle to 330 degrees.
 Resize the bounding box to fit the rotated map but make sure the keep the aspect ratio the same where it is not rotated.
 I did 12x20 so still 3:5 and center horizontally over image but lots of extra vertical space on bottom.
 Reform group of all items.
 Export as before.
 It is in campus30Deg.png (and .odg).

+#### Place map in OED

 The following steps are done each time the data is redone from scratch.
 Note if you are changing the images for map calibration then you can do this as part of that process to save doing it twice.